matthew-robertson/Useful_things/I Learned Something Today/Music.md

 ## Random nonsense
 1. Zendaya is apparently a Kidz Bop alumni.
 1. They're called Original SoundTracks to contrast with scores: meaning that they were composed originally for the piece of media, instead of licensing pre-existing music.
+1. With upright bass, multiple bow styles exist.
+Specifically, [French and German](https://gollihurmusic.com/french-or-german-bow-which-should-i-choose/), the latter of which looks almost like an underhand grip.
+Allegedly French is more dextrous and German is more powerful, but it's largely preference.
+Orchestral players often use both kinds of bow so they can switch as needed.
+1. Drums distinguish grip in a [couple ways](https://www.libertyparkmusic.com/drum-sticks-grip-guide/): most prominantly with match grip (double overhand) vs traditional grip (weak-hand underhand).